Prescription Medication Care Model

 One-fifth of U.S. health care dollars are spent purchasing prescription medications, a burden attributed not only to the high price of the drugs but also to how those medications are used by clinicians and patients.
 Challenged to uncover new approaches to medication use that would substantially lower US health spending and improve heath, the team of CERC fellows launched a global investigation.

-The team proposes three main solutions that health systems can implement to encourage not only better use of medications but also lower prices spent on prescription medications themselves: improving patient adherence, improving provider prescribing, and tackling medication prices.
+The team proposes three main solutions that health systems can implement to encourage not only better use of drugs but also lower prices spent on prescription medications themselves: improve patient adherence, improve provider prescribing, and tackle medication prices.

-Brian Brady, MD; Stephanie Peters, PsyD; Scooter Plowman, MD; Terry Platchek, MD, Arnold Milstein, MD
+Team: Brian Brady, MD; Stephanie Peters, PsyD; Scooter Plowman, MD; Terry Platchek, MD, Arnold Milstein, MD